 The story errs more on an emotional seesaw; it’s a journey of sorts for two very different women.
 While a film I do recommend, I must also caution that it will require a tissue (or two).
 Nevertheless, the romance of the past is just is enchanting as is the current day love story.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)

 ‘The Lost Valentine’: An Emotional & Powerful Time Slip Love Story.
 A review of the 2011 Hallmark Hall of Fame drama. #FWArchives #Romance #Drama #Movies @HallmarkDrama Click To Tweet

-find us on social media: MeWe; Instagram; or Pinterest – and join Finding Wonderland’s NEW reader group on MeWe!
+find us on social media: MeWe; Instagram; or Pinterest – and join the NEW reader group on MeWe!

 Content: One scene involve WWII fighting, and gunfire which does kill a man after he is hit in the back; another shows two pilots badly injured.

 My favorite Hallmark movie next to "Loving Leah" and "The Magic of Ordinary Days" …oh! and "Sarah Plain and Tall Trilogy" (I guess there were really more favorites than I originally thought)